The Safest and Most Dangerous Places in Dolores County, CO: Crime Maps and Statistics

 Is Dolores County, CO Safe?

-The D grade indicates that the rate of crime is higher than that of the average US county.
-Dolores County ranks in the 21st percentile for safety, meaning it is safer than 21% of counties but less safe than 79%.
-This analysis applies only to Dolores County's official city boundaries.
+The D overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Dolores County's combined rate is higher than the norm.
+Dolores County sits in the 21st percentile, ahead of 21% of counties and behind 79%.
+The grade covers only Dolores County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Dolores County is 43.37 per 1,000 residents in the typical year.
-Dolores County Residents generally consider the west part of the county to be the safest.
-Your chance of being a victim of crime in Dolores County varies by area - ranging from 1 in 10 in the southwest areas to 1 in 28 in the west.
+The overall crime rate in Dolores County is 43.37 per 1,000 residents in a typical year.
+Residents generally consider the west part of the county the safest.
+Your chance of being a victim ranges from 1 in 10 in the southwest areas to 1 in 28 in the west.

-When looking at total crime counts (rather than per capita rates), the west parts of Dolores County, CO see the most incidents - about 50 per year.
-In contrast, the east part of the county has the fewest, with approximately 2 crimes annually.
+Counting total incidents instead of per-capita rates, the west parts of Dolores County, CO report the most crime, about 50 cases per year.
+The east part reports the fewest, around 2 per year.

 The Cost of Crime™ in Dolores County, CO

-The total projected cost of crime in Dolores County for 2025 is $1,841,822.
-This translates to approximately $680 per resident and $1,310 per household.
-On average, crime-related costs account for 1.6% of the median household income in Dolores County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Dolores County for 2025 is $1,841,822, about $680 per resident and $1,310 per household.
+That equals 1.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 56.4%